KDE/homebrew-kde/README.md

 brew install qt5 --with-d-bus
 ```

+Note: It seems that building Qt currently requires the whole Xcode to be installed
 Note: Read the D-Bus notes below if this is your first D-Bus installation.

 Now, the fun begins.
 You can either install individual frameworks via